Are You an Underrepresented Minority in a STEM Field?

 Summary of Course Sections

-We will wrap up with a discussion of the design and writing of the 3-page Plan for Instruction in Responsible Conduct in Research; and the important 3-page Plan for Instruction in Methods for Enhancing Reproducibility.
+We will wrap up with tips and strategies for writing the Plan for Instruction in Responsible Conduct in Research and the important Plan for Instruction in Methods for Enhancing Reproducibility.
+We describe key items to ensure go into your support letters.
 We will conclude with a presentation of the 12 most common mistakes we see on T32 Summary Statements, and the successful “fixes” our clients have used to overcome these criticisms.

 1. Identify and employ crucial steps to take to prepare to write an NIH institutional training grant application